chaosz5050/VirtualBackpackMod/README.md

 This mod provides every player with a 40-slot private inventory accessible via the `/vb` command.
 Items placed inside are saved per-player and persist across play sessions and server restarts.

 ---
+## Short version
+- Copy ../VirtualBackpackMod.dll and /bin/Releases/netstandard2.0/VirtualBackpackMod.yaml to the mods directory on your Empyrion server and reboot.

 ## 🎯 Features